AthleteX-DAO/athletex-sops/Strategic_Plan.md

 *Financial Performance*

-Deep token liquidity, Profit-fueled growth --  need to add more to this.
-When AX was set at 10c, it collapsed because there was no demand side to support token valuation.
-Paul W. Bradley also suggested fundraising to set token price but i think this only works to limited extent ( see FTX, LUNA crashes, the centralized players fundraised but no amount of fundraising can beat 'the market' )
+Deep token liquidity, along with growth financed through protocol revenues.

 -----Goals------------------------------------------------

-Market Leadership |   Introduce a mobile app to broaden scope of viable users
+Market Leadership |   Introduce a mobile PWA to broaden scope of viable users

 Market Leadership |   Create an IAO (Initial Athlete Offering) program that onboards athletes wanting to get listed on AX

-Market Leadership |   Partner with at least 1 name-brand sports org and onboard their community (Polygon did instagram, reddit etc)
+Market Leadership |   Partner with at least 1 name-brand sports org and onboard their community

-Market Leadership |

-Market Leadership |
+Market Leadership |   Achieve Network Effects leadership

-Contributors & Org|   Clearly define contributor rankings &
+Contributors & Org|   Clearly define contributor rankings & how to move up/down

 Contributors & Org|   Complete a governance framework, and (at least) 4 votes that define org direction

-Contributors & Org|
+Contributors & Org|   Maintain a bi-weekly community vote around product features / requests

+Contributors & Org|   Host at least 2 in-person 'Contributors retreat' centered around sports (AX Myrtle Beach success, and AX Miami tentative)

 Financial Performance | Fundraise between $500,000 to incentivize APT Market makers

-Financial Performance | Maintain a price floor of at least 0.10c for the entire year.
+Financial Performance | Defend a price floor of at least 0.10c for at least two quarters.

 Financial Performance | Grow AX-nonAPT liquidity to at least $100,000 in alternative digital assets

-Financial Performance |

-Financial Performance |
+Financial Performance | Build up AX multi-sig to at least $1m in USDC stablecoin by Q4 2023

 -----Our Key Initiatives ----------------------------------------------------------